-Konstantin is a Senior Associate at Atomico focusing primarily on the DACH region, where he is actively sourcing and investing in B2B companies.
+Konstantin is a VP at Atomico focusing primarily on the DACH region, where he is actively sourcing and investing in B2B companies.
 He also supports the portfolio companies Scandit, FabricNano and LabGenius.

 Being a generalist, I love to see true passion for a founding team’s mission and ideally how that can have a positive impact on people's lives, no matter whether it makes people more productive in their job or has a positive impact on the environment.
 Often I get most excited when founders know the problem they are solving first-hand and have a unique market insight that makes them a good person/team to found this company and develop a market-leading solution.